 Eat no more than a light snack before surgery.

 The entire procedure usually lasts less than 30 minutes.

 You’ll be asked to undress and lie on a table.

-You may be given medication to help you relax.
-To prevent pain during surgery, you’ll be given an injection of local anesthetic in your scrotum or lower groin.
+You may be given medicine to help you relax.
+To prevent pain during surgery, you’ll be given an injection of pain medicine in your scrotum or lower groin.

-Once the area is numb, one or two small incisions are made in the scrotum.
+Once the area is numb, the doctor makes one or two small incisions in the scrotum.
 This may be done with a scalpel or with a pointed clamp (no-scalpel method).

 The vas deferens are lifted through the incision and cut.
-The ends of the vas are then sealed off using one of several methods.
+The provider seals off the ends of the vas deferens using one of several methods.

 If needed, the incision is closed with stitches.